 Name.
-Enter the complete name of the recipient.
+Enter the complete name of the recipient in box 13a.

-- If you do not know the name of the recipient, enter "Unknown Recipient." - If Form 1042-S is being completed by a QI, WP, or WT for a withholding rate pool, enter "Withholding rate pool" in box 13.
-No address is necessary. - A QI reporting payments made to a PAI on a withholding rate pool basis must include the name and address of the PAI in box 13.
+- If you do not know the name of the recipient, enter "Unknown Recipient." - If Form 1042-S is being completed by a QI, WP, or WT for a withholding rate pool, enter "Withholding rate pool" in box 13a.
+No address is necessary.

+A QI reporting payments made to a PAI on a withholding rate pool basis must include the name and address of the PAI in boxes 13a through 13e.

 Address.
-You must generally enter a foreign address in box 13.
+You must generally enter a foreign address in boxes 13b through 13e.
 However, there are limited exceptions.
 For example, you may enter a U.S. address when reporting payments of scholarship or fellowship grants (income code 15).

 For addresses outside the United States or its possessions, follow the foreign country's practice for entering the postal code.
-Do not abbreviate the country name.